 When the power goes out, one of the things you think about is all the food in your refrigerator.
-Here are some tips to keep your food safe for your family during a power outage.
+Check out this video for some tips on how to keep your food safe for your family during a power outage.

 Don’t wait for an outage to inform us of such situations.
 We have a Critical Load List which is consulted during outages and when planned outages are necessary.
-Just contact or call the REA office number during regular business hours.
-Give the account information and the reason for the critical nature of your service.
 When possible, Critical Load members will receive advance notice of planned power outage.
 The notification allows members to make alternate arrangements during the outage, if necessary.
 We encourage members to be prepared with back-up plans in case of an outage.

 Keep a battery-powered radio on for outage related information.
 When necessary, outage messages are broadcast on KXRA 1490 AM, KX92 FM, KXRZ 99.3 FM, KIKV 100.7 FM, KKOK 95.7 FM and KBHL 103.9 FM.